 **HISTORY OF SPORTS IN CUMBERLAND COUNTY

-When the Fayetteville FireAntz won the Southern Professional Hockey League's President's Cup last April, it marked the first time in 51 years that a team representing the All-America City had won a professional sports title.
+When the Fayetteville FireAntz won the Southern Professional Hockey League's President's Cup a few years back, it marked the first time in 51 years that a team representing the All-America City had won a professional sports title.

 But that doesn't mean the area hasn't celebrated its share of winners since the Fayetteville Hilanders brought home the crown in baseball's old Carolina League in 1956.